itsme-Subid/Dobby/README.md

 ## Setting up Environment Variables

-To set up environment variables, you will need to copy & rename the `.env.example` file to `.env.local`.
+To set up environment variables, you will need to copy & rename the `.env.example` file to `.env`.

 Once you have created the file, you can open it in your favorite text editor and fill the credentials properly.